 Freshman admits.
 In your third year, you will be notified by Undergraduate Education and Advising in the Office of the Dean that a summary of your progress in fulfilling college and university requirements has been completed.
 At approximately this point, you should contact your departmental advisor for a check of your major requirements.

 Transfer admits.
-During Orientation, you should be in contact with your departmental advisor for a check of your major requirements.
-You will receive notification of the evaluation of your transfer institution credit summarizing your progress in fulfilling college, campus and university requirements in late summer/early fall after your official transcripts have been processed.
+During your UC Davis Orientation Experience, your department/program advisor will review your major requirements with you.
+Additionally, you will receive notification of the evaluation of your transfer institution credit summarizing your progress in fulfilling college, campus and university requirements in late summer/early fall after your official transcripts have been processed.

 Senior year.
 Before the beginning of your senior year, take some time to consider your goals and to plan the academic program for your final year as an undergraduate.
-To plan properly and to ensure that you get the most out of your remaining education and complete all graduation requirements as well, you should know what requirements remain unsatisfied, you are encouraged to utilize the MyDegree advising tool.
+To plan properly, to ensure that you get the most out of your remaining education and complete all graduation requirements, you should know what requirements remain unsatisfied.
+You are encouraged to utilize the MyDegree advising tool for assistance.
 While not a replacement for academic advising by your college and major advisors, it is an online advising tool that allows you to understand your degree requirements, track your progress towards degree completion, and explore alternative and/or additional fields of study.